-What should I give my 3 and half year old daughter who is peeing yellow color since 2 days and this morning she vomited in yellow color?
+What should I give my 3 and half year old daughter who has been peeing yellow color for 2 days and this morning she vomited in yellow color?

-She does not drink much fluids also, I have to forcefully give her water after eating something.
+She does not drink much fluids, I have to forcefully give her water after eating something.

 How To Prevent Dehydration In Sick Baby

 Your daughter may be a little dehydrated and that would be why her urine is more yellow.
 Her stomach is probably empty so that is why her vomit is yellow, it is from her stomach acid.